galElmalah/personal-blog/content/posts/2023-goals/index.md

 #### Impact

 Overall it will make me a better coder and help me gain a deeper understanding of topics I want to know better like dynamic programming, data structures that support range queries and the list goes on and on.
 Easier time during Advent of Code 2023.

-And to be honest, I enjoy solving these questions.
+> To be honest, I just enjoy solving these questions...

 #### Breakdown